eduNEXT/seb-openedx/docs/seb-server.rst

 POST
 ----
-Issuing a POST request to ``https://courses.yourdomain.com/seb-openedx/api/v1/configuration/<COURSE_ID>/`` will create a new configuration for the give COURSE_ID.
+Issuing a POST request to ``https://courses.yourdomain.com/seb-openedx/api/v1/course/<COURSE_ID>/configuration/`` will create a new configuration for the give COURSE_ID.
+If the resource already exists the API will return a 422 'unable to process request' error.

 The payload data must be a json object that contains a valid configuration as detailed on the `usage <usage>`_ section.
 Otherwise a http 400 error will be returned.